nickangmc/tweet-location-prediction/README.md

 ---

 ### Result
-The following table shows the metrics for both classifiers trained and tested with optimum hyperparameters on both feature sets.
+The following table shows the metrics for both classifiers trained and tested with optimum hyperparameters for both feature sets on _development dataset_.
 More specifically, the metrics include weighted accuracy, weighted precision, weighted recall, and weighted f- score.

 ![result](https://raw.githubusercontent.com/nickangmc/tweet-location-prediction/master/readme-images/result.png)

+When evaluated against _testing dataset_, it obtained a higher accuracy of 0.35997 within top 10% of all submissions on a [Kaggle Competition](https://www.kaggle.com/c/machine-learning-project-2/).

+---

+### Project Outcome
+All the tasks and challenges within the scope of this project were completed.
+For more details and in-depth analysis, feel free to have a look at the [_report_](https://github.com/nickangmc/tweet-location-prediction/blob/master/report.pdf) file in this repo.